FernandoBriozzo/cppandsqlite/README.md

 # cppandsqlite
-A C++ application using SQLite to make simple CRUD operations
+A C++ application using SQLite to make simple CRUD operations.<br>
+You can create, update and delete cities, list all cities and cities by province.

 Tools used: